renacin/BramptonTransitAnalysis/README.md

 ### 5. Can We Export Our Results (Graphics) To A Shared Folder?
 	Instead Of Logging Into RPI3, We Can Just Open A Shared Folder?
-	+ How do we upload to dropbox?
+	+ Can We Upload To Dropbox?